mattiaspetersson/empClassExtensions/README.md

 The Buffer extensions include two class methods, simplifying the preparation of sound files to be used as wavetables: readAsWavetable returns a Buffer loaded with a (mono) file, converted into the wavetable format. readAsWavetables slices a sound file into an arbitrary number of chunkc and returns an array of consecutive Buffers containing these slices in the wavetable format.
-This is useful for use with VOsc or VOsc3 for example.
+This is useful with VOsc or VOsc3 for example.

 extInteger includes the method asMantaLedColor and is intended for control of the LED's on a Snyderphonics Manta controller.